oxford-pcs/measure_lens_alignment/README.md

 ## rotation_analysis.py

 The basic premise of this routine is to calculate the optical axes (OA, defined as a line connecting the two centres of lens curvature) and mechanical axes (MA, defined from the outer diameter of the lens itself) of lenses when mounted in their rings.
-To check for stability, these calculations are done for different rotations (and thus gravity vectors) of the rings.
+To check for stability, these calculations are done for different rotations of the ring.

 Obviously, the geometry of the measurements taken to ascertain the parameters that allow these two axes to be calculated will vary on the geometry of the setup.
-For SWIFT, we create a part coordinate system defined by the front surface of the lens ring, the outer diameter of the lens ring and an M6 thru' hole on the left side of the mount (looking face on).
+For ELT-PCS, we create a part coordinate system defined by the front surface of the lens ring, the outer diameter of the lens ring and an M6 thru' hole on the left side of the mount (looking face on).
 A line between the outer diameter of the ring and the thru' hole defines the x/y axes, with the front surface defining the z.
 Alongside this PCS, the program requires 4 elements to be measured: